-“Someone thought of something".
+“Someone has done serious consideration”.
 With these words, a participant in an ORF audience discussion explained why he had chosen a particular ORF programme as a positive example of qualitative reporting.
 Audience discussions are one of the many measures that ORF regularly carries out for quality assurance.
-ORF users discuss the strengths and weaknesses of ORF’s programmes with the programme makers – and what the young man named here as his personal criterion for good reporting also sums up an essential goal of this quality assurance: that the audience can trust that ORF’s programmes are well-founded, serious and reliable, in the best sense of public law.
+ORF users discuss the strengths and weaknesses of ORF’s programs with the program makers – and what the young person singled out as his personal criterion for good reporting also sums up an essential goal of this quality assurance: the audience can trust that ORF’s programmes are well-founded, serious and reliable, in the best sense of Public Service Media.

 In order to ensure the quality and credibility of ORF reporting, ORF has – in addition to the ORF Act as a basis – imposed numerous guidelines and regulations on itself, starting with the editorial statutes, the ORF programme guidelines, the ORF Code of Conduct and extending to equality plans and youth protection measures.
 How and whether the implementation of these reporting requirements succeeds is checked within the framework of a comprehensive Quality Assurance System.
 This is prescribed in the ORF Act, whereby the concrete design is developed by the ORF and must be approved by the ORF Foundation Council.
 Every form of quality assurance in the media sector faces the particular challenge that the nature of reports, broadcasts or programmes cannot be clearly predicted before production, but is shaped by social processes and interactions – for example, in the interaction between interviewer and interviewee, between editor and the persons portrayed in the contribution, between presenter and show guests or between camera team and director.